openmole/scala-js-plotlyjs/readme.md

 Then, add it to your SBT dependencies:

 ```
-libraryDependencies += "org.openmole" %%% "scala-js-plotlyjs" % "1.5.1"
+libraryDependencies += "org.openmole" %%% "scala-js-plotlyjs" % "1.5.6"
 ```

 This project provides Scala.js facades.
-You will still need to include the JavaScript library source in your web page.
+The plotly.js (1.54.1) file resources is embedd in the jars through the jsDependency sbt plugin.

 Demo
 ------